Skip to main content

 Quick Start Guide

-In order to fully benefic from NMRium you should learn a little bit the phylosophy behind the program.
-The software as be designed to be simple to use but also very powerfull and it may differ from other competitive softwares.
+To get the most out of NMRium, take a few minutes to learn the philosophy behind the program.
+The software is designed to be simple to use yet very powerful, and it may differ from other competing software.

-Please read this quick start guide, it should not be a waste of time and you will fully benefit of NMRium.
+Reading this quick start guide should save you time and help you fully benefit from NMRium.

 Spectra assignment